Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Background

 \subsection{Analytic Methods and MCMC}

 The Bayesian Information Criterion (\bic), developed by \citet{Schwarz:1978uv}, is based upon a large sample approximation of the Bayes factor.
-It is defined as $\text{\bic} = -2\widehat\ell + k\log(n)$, where $\widehat\ell$ denotes the maximum of the log-likelihood for the observed data, $k$ the number of model parameters and $n$ the effective dimension of the data.
 An asymptotic argument concerning Bayes factors under appropriate regularity conditions justifies the choice of the model with the smallest value of \bic.
-Although appealing in its simplicity, such an approach can only be formally justified when a very large number of observations (compared to the number of parameters) is available.
+Although appealing in its simplicity, justification requires the availability of a large number of observations.

-In this era of fast computing, the difficulty of evaluating the integrals that must be computed in order to adapt a fully Bayesian approach is much smaller than it once was.
 The Bayesian approach to model comparison is, of course, to consider the posterior probabilities of the possible models \citep[Chapter 6]{Bernardo:1994vd}.
-Within this Bayesian framework the decision making process, which might include model comparison, model selection or the choice of an action, depend upon the relative probabilities of several models \citep[Chapter 7]{Robert:2007tc}.

-Given an (at most countable) collection of models $\{\Mk\}_{k\in\mset}$, with model $\Mk$ having parameter space $\Paramk$, Bayesian inference proceeds from a prior distribution over the collection of models, $\pi(\Mk)$, a prior distribution for the parameters of each model, $\pi(\paramk|\Mk)$ and the likelihood under each model $p(\data|\paramk,\Mk)$.
-In order to perform model comparison, one requires the posterior model probability,
+Given a denumerable collection of models $\{\Mk\}_{k\in\mset}$, with model $\Mk$ having parameter space $\Paramk$, Bayesian inference proceeds from a prior distribution over the collection of models, $\pi(\Mk)$, a prior distribution for the parameters of each model, $\pi(\paramk|\Mk)$ and the (model-specific) likelihood $p(\data|\paramk,\Mk)$ to the model posterior: